qat.experimental.dialect.pulse.ir package

 - verify_()

-- class CreateFrameOp(frequency, physical_channel, imbalance=None, phase_offset=None, acquire_allowed=None, pulse_allowed=None, track_phase=None)
+- class CreateFrameOp(frequency, port, imbalance=None, phase_offset=None, acquire_allowed=None, pulse_allowed=None, track_phase=None)

 Bases: